Jamesits/menhera.sh/README.md

   1. If you use SSH to connect to the server, make sure you can log in directly as root using SSH
   1. run the script, and follow the instructions

-`menhera.sh` will try to download a new rootfs into the memory, replace the old rootfs and kill all processes reading the old rootfs.
+`menhera.sh` will try to download a new rootfs into the memory, replace the old rootfs and kill all processes accessing the old rootfs.
 The old rootfs will be mounted to `/mnt/oldroot`.
 An simplified example filesystem structure after running `menhera.sh` on my test VPS:

 ```
 root@localhost:~# findmnt